-Barclays is overhauling its monthly Blue Rewards membership scheme, which means huge numbers of current account holders who currently earn £36 a year will instead earn absolutely nothing, while rewards for others will be cut too.
-If you want to earn rewards of up to £150 you're better off closing your account and moving elsewhere.
-We explain all below.
+Barclays is overhauling its monthly Blue Rewards membership scheme in April, which means huge numbers of current account holders who earn £36 a year will instead earn absolutely nothing, while rewards for others will be cut too.

 What is Barclays Blue Rewards?